Disclosure Some links are affiliate links — we earn a small commission at no extra cost to you.

 Pros:

-- Higher ceiling for power users who need deep customisation
+• Higher ceiling for power users and complex configurations

 Cons:

-- Support quality varies significantly by plan tier
+• Support quality may vary by plan tier

 Which Is Better for Your Team Size?

-- Small teams (2–15 people): EuroDNS is typically the better pick.
-The easier onboarding means less time convincing teammates to actually use the tool.
+• Small teams (2–15 people): EuroDNS is typically the easier choice — less time spent convincing teammates to adopt the tool and fewer admin overheads.

-- Enterprise / 100+ people: Namecheap often wins at this scale — better admin controls, SSO on standard plans, stronger API for IT integrations, and more negotiating room on enterprise contracts.
+• Enterprise / 100+ people: Namecheap often becomes more competitive at this scale — stronger admin controls, enterprise security options, and more negotiating room on contracts.

 Migration Considerations

-- Data export: Both platforms allow CSV export of your core data.
-Attachments, version history, and automation rules typically don't transfer automatically.
+• Data export: Both platforms should support export of your core data (typically CSV).
+Attachments, version history, and automation rules may not transfer automatically.

-- Integrations: Every connected app needs to be reconnected manually in the new platform.
-Map out your integration dependencies before you start.
+• Integrations: Every connected app will need to be reconnected in the new platform.
+Map out all integration dependencies before you start.

-- Team re-training: Budget 2–4 hours per team member for the new tool, plus a period of slower productivity while habits reform.
-For teams over 20 people, consider a phased rollout.
+• Team re-training: Budget time per team member for learning the new tool, plus a period of lower productivity while workflows are re-established.

 Who Should Use EuroDNS?